Get

 If you have your heart set on a Russian-European Laika, there’s a good chance you’ll need to import a puppy directly from Europe.
 This process can be time-consuming at best, with extra paperwork, health requirements, and flights to arrange.

-It’s unlikely you’ll find one of these dogs available for adoption in the United States.
-You can always look for organizations that re-home strays from Europe to see if they have a Russian-European Laika available.
+Similarly, it’s unlikely you’ll find one of these dogs available for adoption in the United States.
+That said, you can always look for organizations that re-home strays from Europe to see if they have a Russian-European Laika available.

 You can expect a Russian-European Laika puppy to be active and energetic, and you’ll have to provide plenty of daily exercise to keep your pet busy.
-Because of their territorial nature, it’s vital to socialize Laika puppies extensively from an early age.
+Due to their territorial nature, it’s vital to socialize Laika puppies extensively from an early age.

 dogster paw divider